-- Talking Is a Free Action: After being transported to the graveyard, Cedric, Fred, & Harry discuss what to do (in place of 'run like hell') before Harry stands up to face Voldemort's minion.
+- Talking Is a Free Action: After being transported to the graveyard, Cedric, Fred, and Harry discuss what to do (in place of "run like hell") before Harry stands up to face Voldemort's minion.
 Justified, as they knew what would probably happen and arrived quietly, with Cedric and Fred safely hidden under Harry's invisibility cloak.

 - Trickster Archetype: The first thing Harry does when meeting the Weasley twins (again) is trick them into starting a rumor, stunning them and Ron.
 He later encourages others to try to lose the House Cup, calling it a "Suck-up" Cup.
 Then there's, well, everything else he does…

 - Troperiffic: Tropes are invoked, discussed and parodied all the time.
 Several tropes are even mentioned by name — Blatant Lies, Cannon Fodder, The Power of Love, Unexplained Recovery (by its old name, "I Got Better"), UST and Unresolved Sexual Tension (spelled both ways, in fact)...

-- Unresolved Sexual Tension: Harry points out that Ron and Draco's rivalry looks suspiciously like "UST" (Hermione finds it hilarious, whereas the acronym goes right over Ron's head).
-He later thinks Ron and Hermione's relationship clearly falls under this as well.
+- Unresolved Sexual Tension: Harry points out that Draco and Ron's rivalry looks suspiciously like "UST" (Hermione finds it hilarious, whereas the acronym goes right over Ron's head).
+He later thinks Hermione and Ron's relationship clearly falls under this as well.